catseye/Robin/doc/Tutorial.md

 implementation of the operation has the same semantics as the Robin definition of the operation, they can be used interchangeably.

-In particular, the reference implementation exposes, by default, a set of "builtins" which map to the "small" subset of the standard library.
-You can turn them off with:
+In particular, the reference implementation can expose, if requested, a set of "builtins" which map to the "small" subset of the standard library.
+You can turn them on with:

-    bin/robin --no-builtins pkg/stdlib.robin fact.robin
+    bin/robin --enable-builtins fact.robin

-If you do this, you'll see
+When you run this, you'll see it displays the answer much more promptly this time.

-    Main.hs: uncaught exception: (unbound-identifier fun)

-You might conclude from this that `fun` is not a built-in — and you'd be right!
-Unlike basically every other Lisp-like language, in Robin, `fun` is a derived form.
-It's implemented as a macro.

-(Actually this isn't the way the reference interpreter behaves right now.)
+Note that the reference implementation doesn't implement all of the standard library as builtins; and note that there is no conflict if you have it process the built-in definitions externally as well.
+So this will work just as well:

+    bin/robin --enable-builtins pkg/stdlib.robin fact.robin

 Macros
 ------